 8) SOCIAL MEDIA PROMOTION FOR BRAND BUILDING:

 Social media promotion for brand building

-By simply posting the photo of your food online, you'll usher in your next customer. consistent with Zagat, 75% of individuals who browse food photos say they need chosen an area to eat supported social media.
+By simply posting a photo of your food online, you'll usher in your next customer. consistent with Zagat, 75% of individuals who browse food photos say they need to choose an area to eat supported by social media.

-9) NEWSLETTERS AND SMS FOR LOYALTY BUILDING: Emails are personal and an excellent thanks to interact together with your customers.
+9) NEWSLETTERS AND SMS FOR LOYALTY BUILDING: Emails are personal and excellent thanks to interacting together with your customers.
 When sending a newsletter keep the most topic that’ll act as your hook to draw in attention.
 These are often specific announcements, reminders, offers or a message.